Hejsil/zig-clap/README.md

 ```

-Currently, this parser is the only parser that allows an array of `Param` that
-is generated at runtime.
+Currently, this parser is the only parser that allows an array of `Param` that is generated at runtime.

 ### `help`

-The `help` prints a simple list of all parameters the program can take.
-It expects the
+`help` prints a simple list of all parameters the program can take.
+It expects the `Id` to have a
-`Id` to have a `description` method and an `value` method so that it can provide that
+`description` method and an `value` method so that it can provide that in the output. `HelpOptions`
-in the output. `HelpOptions` is passed to `help` to control how the help message is
+is passed to `help` to control how the help message is printed.
-printed.

 ```zig
 pub fn main() !void {